Biden's next 2 years: Changes afoot whatever midterms bring | Politics

 White House press secretary Karine Jean-Pierre said Biden would address the nation on Wednesday about the results, which may take days to be finalised.

-Biden, in his first two years, pushed through sweeping bills to address the coronavirus pandemic, rebuild the nation's infrastructure, address climate change and boost US competitiveness with China — all with the slimmest of congressional majorities.
-Now, aides and allies say, his focus will turn to preserving those gains, implementing the massive pieces of legislation — perhaps while under intense GOP oversight — sustaining effective governance in an even more charged environment and shoring up his party's standing ahead of the next presidential election.

-Biden's job approval has rebounded from lows this summer, but he remains less than popular with midterm voters.
-According to the AP VoteCast, an expansive survey of over 93,000 voters across the country, about 6 in 10 disapprove of how he is handling the economy.
-A similar proportion disapprove of how he's handling the presidency at large.
+Biden's job approval has rebounded from lows this summer, but he remains less than popular with mid-term voters.

 Should Republicans win control of Congress, Biden allies are gearing up for fights on keeping the government funded and its financial obligations met, sustaining support for Ukraine and protecting his signature legislative achievements from repeal efforts.